 But now that the tireless and committed prosecution team has ensured that justice will be served, we urge the Department of Justice to bring the case to a close.
 We are in favor of and would support the Department of Justice in taking the death penalty off the table in exchange for the defendant spending the rest of his life in prison without any possibility of release and waiving all of his rights to appeal.

 We understand all too well the heinousness and brutality of the crimes committed.
 We were there.
 We lived it.
 The defendant murdered our 8-year-old son, maimed our 7-year-old daughter, and stole part of our soul.
 We know that the government has its reasons for seeking the death penalty, but the continued pursuit of that punishment could bring years of appeals and prolong reliving the most painful day of our lives.
 We hope our two remaining children do not have to grow up with the lingering, painful reminder of what the defendant took from them, which years of appeals would undoubtedly bring.

-This is a deeply personal issue and we can speak only for ourselves.
-However, it is clear that peace of mind was taken not just from us, but from all Americans.
-We honor those who were lost and wish continued strength for all those who were injured.
-We believe that now is the time to turn the page, end the anguish, and look toward a better future — for us, for Boston, and for the country.
+This is a deeply personal issue, and we can speak only for ourselves.
+However, it is clear that peace of mind was taken not just from us but from all Americans.
+We honor those who were lost and wished continued strength for all those who were injured.
+We believe that now is the time to turn the page, end the anguish, and look toward a better future — for us, for Boston, and the country.

-The Emmaus story, today’s gospel from St. Luke is a metaphor for this healing meal and welcoming hospitality: Jesus is walking with us, Jesus is listening to us, Jesus is talking to us – nourishing us and mostly empowering us in our lives.
+The Emmaus story, today’s gospel from St. Luke, is a meal of healing and welcoming hospitality: Jesus is walking with us, listening to us, talking to us – nourishing us, and mostly empowering us in our lives.

 Easter celebrates Christ present and yet to come.
 “If you love me, my Father and I will make a home with you,” he tells us.
-This is the Easter promise to each of us – our broken lives healed and made whole in this sacred meal with him.
+An Easter promise to each of us – our broken lives healed and made whole in this sacred meal with him.